Skip to content

 GoalWhat to do

-Sign out of a public browser sessionIn Connection settings, use the log out link when you are logged in with a Hacker Sidekick account.
+Sign out of a public browser sessionIn Connection settings, use the log out link when you are logged in with a Hacker Sidekick account (see Connection and sign-in).

 Provider or model tuningIn provider or custom model UIs, use Reset to Defaults where a row offers it.
 That does not erase OS-level app data.